Pixisoft/Documents/Plugins/WatchLog/Details.md

 ### :pencil: Summary (10-200 characters)

-**Watch Log** is variable tracker, it helps you track component over time.
+**Watch Log** is variable tracker, it helps you track components over time.

 ### :pencil: Description

+This tool allows you to watch multiple components over time without lockdown your inspector window.

+It's annoying when your game is unorganized due to multiple complex programming logic running simultaneously; this supports you to debug and break down complex game logic by tracking each GameObject's component down individually.

 #### Features